ahmednrana/mxscript/README.md

 ## Known Issues

 Using the built in Object Structure `MXAPIAUTOSCRIPT` will delete the launch points when uploading the script to server.
 Instead create a new OS with only `AUTOSCRIPT` as source object.
 No child objects in it.

-If you encounter any bug then please open an issue at github [repository](https://github.com/ahmednrana/mxscript)
+Double check the authentication type, user/pass or the api key provided If you encounter any bug then please open an issue at github [repository](https://github.com/ahmednrana/mxscript)

 ## Release Notes

+### 0.6.0
+Added support for API key

 ### 0.5.0